cyberus-technology/hedron/README.md

 The NOVA microhypervisor runs on single- and multi-processor x86 machines that support ACPI.

+Recommended Intel CPUs are Intel Core processors starting with the Sandy Bridge microarchitecture.
+AMD support is experimental and currently not actively used.

 The virtualization features are available on:

-- Intel CPUs with VMX,
+- Intel CPUs with VMX and nested paging (EPT).
-  regardless of whether the CPU supports nested paging (EPT) or not.

-- AMD CPUs with SVM,
+- AMD CPUs with SVM and nested paging (NPT),
-  regardless of whether the CPU supports nested paging (NPT) or not.

 Building from source code